Skip to main content

 Parameters

 Parameters can be passed both in the request string (to refer to the parameter, the special character $ and the number of this parameter, starting with 1, are used) and in its body (BODY).
-It is assumed that all parameters not used in the request string are passed to BODY.
+All parameters not used in the request string are passed to BODY, but only for HTTP methods that carry a body (POST, PUT, PATCH, DELETE); for GET any parameters left after URL substitution are silently dropped.

 When processing file class parameters (FILE, PDFFILE, etc.) to BODY, the content type of the parameter, depending on the file extension, is determined in accordance with the following table.
 If the file extension is not found in this table, the content type is set to application/<file extension>.